Core Concepts

 The dream of React has always been “write-once, use anywhere”.
 For now, react-native and react-native-web gets us 90% of the way there.
 In the future, things like react-strict-dom will likely bump that number up higher.
 Until then, pairing react-native with Nativewind or a full-blown universal styling system like Tamagui seems like the way to go.

-GraphQL's ability to query data from the server, browser and mobile puts in the unique position to service all three platforms.
-Paired with react-query for optimizing the caching of fetches, and graphql.tada for automatically inferring types from the schema & query definitions, integrated with a universal router, and you have a really great universal initial data fetching solution that's type-safe end to end.
+GraphQL’s ability to query data from the server, browser and mobile puts it in the unique position to service all three platforms.
+Paired with react-query for optimizing the caching of queries, and graphql.tada for auto inferring types from the schema + query definitions, integrated with a universal router, and you have a great universal initial data fetching solution.
+Type-safe end to end.

-This doesn't mean you only have GraphQL at your disposal.
+This doesn’t mean you only have GraphQL at your disposal.
 Resolvers in the GREEN stack are quite flexible.
-They're designed so that porting them to tRPC (through a plugin) and/or Next.js API routes is quick and easy to do.
-From experience, we're convinded GraphQL works best when used in an RPC manner instead of a REST-like graph you can explore each domain of your data with.
-Resolvers should typically be created in function of the UI they need data for.
+Designed so that porting them to tRPC (through a plugin) and/or Next.js API routes is quick and easy to do.
+From experience, we’re convinded GraphQL works best when used in an RPC manner.
+Instead of a REST-like graph you can explore each domain of your data with, resolvers should typically be created in function of the UI they need data for.

-Think of things like getDashboardData() vs. having to call (e.g.) 3 separate Orders(), Products(), Transactions() type resolvers to achieve the same thing.
+To illustrate RPC-style queries in your mind, think of getDashboardData() vs. having to call 3 separate Orders(), Products(), Transactions() type resolvers to achieve the same thing.

-When used in this manner, which is very similar to tRPC actually, it remains the best for initial data-fetching.
-Things like mutating data on the other hand might be better served as a tRPC call or API route POST / PUT / DELETE request.
+When used in this manner, quite similar to tRPC, it remains the best for initial data-fetching.
+Though mutating data might be better served as a tRPC call or API route POST / PUT / DELETE request.

-Overall, the starterkit provides a way of working that can limit the amount of footguns and automate a bunch of the hard stuff when it comes to GraphQL.
+To avoid footguns, the starterkit provides a way of working that can automate a bunch of the hard stuff when it comes to doing GraphQL, or data resolvers in general, right.

 This includes things like: